 County government strategies are used to tap potential from the county personnel in order to realize intended outcomes to a large extent.
 It followed that 25% of the participants indicated that County government strategies are used to tap potential from the county personnel in order to realize intended outcomes to a moderate extent.
 Then 8% and 1.5% of the participants showed that County government strategies are used to tap potential from the county personnel in order to realize intended outcome to a very large extent and to a small extent respectively.
-The mean of 3.8 and standard deviation of 0.593 imply that respondents generally were of the opinion that County government strategies are used to tap potential from the county personnel in order to realize intended outcomes to a large extent.
+The mean of 3.8 and standard deviation of 0.593 imply that respondents generally were of the opinion that County government strategies are used to tap potential from the county personnel in order to realize intended outcome to a very large extent and to a small extent respectively.

 In addition, on whether County Government developed processes through implementing plans to support change, majority (68%) of the respondents in indicated that County Government developed processes through implementing plans to support change to a large extent.
 20.5% of the participants showed that County Government developed processes through implementing plans to support change to a moderate extent.
-10% and 1% of the participants indicated that County Government developed processes through implementing plans to support change to a very large extent and to a small extent respectively.
+10% and 1% of the participants indicated that County Government developed processes through implementing plans to support change to a worder extent and to a small extent respectively.
 The mean of 3.88 and reflected standard deviation of 0.581 imply that, respondents generally were of the opinion that the County Government had developed processes through implementing plans to support change to a large extent.

 Further, on whether leaders, given the opportunity in the County Government, would strategically allocate resources to the stakeholders, 46.5% of the respondents showed that leaders, given the opportunity in the County Government, would strategically allocate resources to the stakeholders to a moderate extent.
 22% of the participants indicated that leaders, given the opportunity in the County Government, would strategically allocate resources to the stakeholders to a small extent.
 12%, 10.5% and 9% of the participants indicated that leaders, given the opportunity in the County Government, would strategically allocate resources to the stakeholders to a large extent, to no extent and to a very large extent respectively.
-The mean of 2.87 and standard deviation of 0.053 imply that respondents generally were of the opinion that leaders, given the opportunity in the County Government, would strategically allocate resources to the stakeholders to a moderate extent.
+The mean of 2.87 and standard deviation of 0.053 imply that respondents generally were of the opinion that leaders, given the opportunity in the County Government, would strategically allocate resources to the stakeholders to a standard deviation of 0.053 imply that respondents generally were of the opinion that leaders, given the opportunity in the County Government, would strategically allocate resources to the stakeholders to the stakeholders of 0.053 imply that respondents generally were of the opinion that leaders, given the opportunity in the County Government, would strategically allocate resources to the stakeholders to a moderate extent.